Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

 • Forest Trails: More challenging routes for experienced runners and cyclists.

-• Lake Loop: A popular route around the city park lake offering magnificent views.
+• Lakeside Trail: A popular route around the city park lake that offers stunning views.

 Sports Fields and Fitness Areas: Get Fit